Amanieu d'Albret

-Amanieu d'Albret (1478 – 1520) (called the Cardinal d'Albret) was a French Roman Catholic cardinal.
+Amanieu d'Albret (1478 – 1520) was a French Roman Catholic cardinal.

-Biography
+Life

 Amanieu d'Albret was born in the Kingdom of France ca. 1478, the son of Alain I of Albret, and Frances, Countess of Périgord.
 His older brother Jean married Catherine of Navarre.
 His uncle Louis d'Albret was also a cardinal.
 He had three illegitimate children, one son and two daughters.